Endpoint Agents

 Network Access - This feature records the performance of the Endpoint's physical wired or wireless connections, gateways, VPNs, proxies, and DNS servers.

 Figure 2.
-An example of just one of the many ways interactive data is presented: Endpoint Agent > Views
+An example of just one of the many ways interactive data is presented: Endpoint Experience > Views

 There are two types of Endpoint Agents: Endpoint Agent and Endpoint Agent Pulse.
 The key difference between the two is that Endpoint Agent Pulse does not include the real user test feature.
 Throughout this article and the subsequent articles, all topics discussed apply to both products unless explicitly mentioned.